 - Two or more years of clinical experience as a nursing practitioner at a physician practice or in a hospital with a related specialty is strongly preferred.

-[Call to Action] The most effective nurse practitioner job descriptions include a friendly nudge to apply.
+[Call to Action] The most effective job descriptions include a friendly nudge to apply.
 Give candidates instructions for how to apply from the job board or on your practice or hospital’s website directly.